 MEMORY IS AN EDITING STATION

-This iconic phrase by Waly Salomão is in line with the celebratory tone of this 2023 edition of Videobrasil: this is the event's fortieth anniversary.
-It is, therefore, necessary not only to reflect on time and the many conceptions of memory, but also to revisit the importance of video in these four decades.
-In 1983, the video was primarily associated with the concentrated power of television; nowadays, following the poet's reasoning, we tend to edit our own memories quickly through the touch of our fingertips.
+“Memory is an editing station—a nameless / passerby says, in a nonchalant manner, / and immediately hits delete and also / the meaning of what he wanted to say.”
+With these verses, the Brazilian poet Waly Salomão (1943–2003) begins the poem Open letter to John Ashbery, from 1995.
+The iconic sentence matches the celebratory mood of this edition of Videobrasil, which reaches its fortieth anniversary.
+It is therefore necessary not only to reflect on time and memory, but to revisit the importance of video in these four decades.
+If in 1983 it was mainly associated with the concentrated power of television, today, following the poet's reasoning, we tend to edit our own memories with our fingertips.

 Raphael Fonseca and Renée Akitelek Mboya